Commission on Supreme Court warns of political dangers in reform proposals

 At the same time, term limits for justices “appear to enjoy the most widespread and bipartisan support,” another subcommittee’s report said.

 It said a term of 18 years seemed most popular with those who presented testimony.
-But there is a big obstacle: many of those who testified believe the Constitution must be amended to make such a change, a difficult undertaking.
+But there is a big obstacle: Many of those who testified believe the Constitution must be amended to make such a change, a difficult undertaking.

 “The United States is the only major constitutional democracy in the world that has neither a retirement age nor a fixed term of years for its high court justices,” the report said.